algorandfoundation/docs/docs/features/asc1/stateless/index.md

 title: Overview

-**Algorand Smart Contracts (ASC1)** are small programs written in an assembly-like language that can be used as a replacement for signatures within a transaction.
-The language of Algorand Smart Contracts is named **Transaction Execution Approval Language** or **TEAL**.
+**Algorand Smart Contracts (ASC1)**, provides both stateful and stateless smart contracts.
+The intended use case for the contract will determine the appropriate type to use.
+Stateless smart contracts are used to approve or deny transactions and are evaluated at the time a transaction is submitted.
+In this sense, no long term state is associated with the contract.
+If your application requires long term state, see the stateful smart contract documentation.
+Stateless smart contracts are primarily intended to replace signature authority on a transaction.

-TEAL programs have one primary function and that is to determine whether or not a transaction is approved by analyzing it against its own logic and returning either `true` or `false` - approved or not approved, respectively.
-Algorand transactions can be authorized by [a signature from a single account](../../transactions/signatures.md#single-signatures) or a [multisignature account](../../transactions/signatures.md#multisignatures).
-Smart Contracts allow for a third type of signature using a TEAL program, called a **logic signature (LogicSig)**.
-Algorand Smart Contracts provide two modes for TEAL logic to operate as a LogicSig, which are discussed in [Usage Modes](modes.md).
+Most Algorand transactions are authorized by [a signature from a single account](../../transactions/signatures.md#single-signatures) or a [multisignature account](../../transactions/signatures.md#multisignatures).
+Algorand’s stateful smart contracts allow for a third type of signature using a **Transaction Execution Approval Language (TEAL)** program, called a **logic signature (LogicSig)**.
+Stateless smart contracts provide two modes for TEAL logic to operate as a LogicSig, to create a contract account that functions similar to an escrow or to delegate signature authority to another account.
+These two modes are discussed in detail in [Usage Modes](modes.md).

-Before getting started, it is important to understand that there are several ways to approach learning about Algorand Smart Contracts.
-At a high-level, learning about Smart Contracts can be separated into *learning how to write smart contracts in TEAL* and *learning how to use smart contracts from either the command line, with `goal`, or by calling them from the SDKs*.
+These stateless smart contracts can be written in TEAL or in Python using the [PyTeal library](../teal/pyteal.md).
+If written in Python the library will return the automatically generated TEAL to be used by either the SDKs or the `goal` command-line tool.

 To learn more about the TEAL language specification see the [TEAL Specification Reference](../../../reference/teal/specification.md).
-To get a simplified understanding of how TEAL is processed see the [TEAL Overview guide](../teal/index.md).
+To get a high-level understanding of how TEAL is processed see the [TEAL Overview guide](../teal/index.md).

-To compile and use TEAL programs using `goal`, see [A Contract Walkthrough](../teal/walkthrough.md).
+To compile and use a TEAL program as a stateless smart contract, see [A Contract Walkthrough](walkthrough.md).

-To start working with TEAL with the SDKs, visit the [Using the SDKs](sdks.md) section.
+To start working with stateless smart contracts with the SDKs, visit the [Using the SDKs](sdks.md)section.